Apply today - 75% of the shared ownership apartments now reserved

 Not sure if shared ownership is right for you?
 We also have a selection of 1 & 2 bedroom apartments available to rent coming later this year!

 Situated on the city’s thriving waterfront, Wapping Wharf has established itself as one of Bristol’s most exciting neighbourhoods to live, shop, work and relax in.

 Anticipated for completion in Autumn/Winter 2020, these stylish new homes come complete with a high spec modern fitted kitchen, stylish bathroom suite, balcony/terrace (specific plots) and allocated parking (2 bedroom apartments).

 View the brand new Wapping Wharf website here to find out moreApply Now Enquire View brochure How it works

 Wapping Wharf is located on Bristol’s historic harbourside in the city’s newest quarter.
-A host of independant eateries line the Goal Ferry Steps just next door to Wapping Wharf, from street food to fine dining, sourdough pizzas to organic fruit and vegetables and everything in between - there's something for everyone.
+A host of independant eateries line the Gaol Ferry Steps just next door to Wapping Wharf, from street food to fine dining, sourdough pizzas to organic fruit and vegetables and everything in between - there's something for everyone.
 The neighbourhood is also home to a variety of independant boutiques and stores.
 With a florist, art gallery, yoga studio, barbers and clothing stores, it's quickly becoming a popular place to live.

 What to do nearby